brianmathews/PPTcrunch/README.md

 ## Requirements

 - Windows, macOS, or Linux with .NET 8
-- FFmpeg installed and accessible via command line
+- Internet connection for initial FFmpeg binary download (first run only)
 - Sufficient disk space for temporary files during processing

 ## Troubleshooting

-1. **"ffmpeg not found"**: Ensure FFmpeg is installed and in your system PATH
+1. **First run initialization**: On first use, the application will automatically download and initialize embedded FFmpeg binaries
 2. **Permission errors**: Make sure you have write access to the directory containing the PPTX file
 3. **Large file processing**: Ensure sufficient disk space for temporary extraction and processing
 4. **GPU not being used**: The program will show NVENC availability during startup
    - Ensure you have an NVIDIA GPU that supports NVENC (GTX 600+ or RTX series)
    - Update NVIDIA GPU drivers to the latest version
-   - Verify FFmpeg was compiled with NVENC support: `ffmpeg -encoders | findstr nvenc`
+   - The embedded FFmpeg includes NVENC support automatically
    - If GPU fails, the program automatically falls back to CPU compression
+5. **Network connectivity**: Initial setup requires internet access to download FFmpeg binaries (one-time only)

 ## Architecture